 Since QR codes are so versatile, you can easily use them to gather feedback on experiences as they happen.

-- Printed receipts: Add a QR survey to the bottom of a receipt to kick off the feedback process.
+- Printed receipts: As mentioned above, you can add a QR code survey to the bottom of a receipt to kick off the purchase feedback process.

 - Menus: For restaurant owners, print a code on your menus to gather feedback on food selection or service.

-- Product packaging: Include a QR survey for more general product feedback
+- Product packaging: Include a QR code survey on your product packaging for more general product feedback.

-Here are some ways to incorporate QR code surveys into an event:
+Here are more ways to incorporate QR code surveys into an event:

-- Presenter slides: Beyond capturing feedback on the presentation itself, QR surveys can also add an interactive component to a lecture or talk.
-For instance, if you’re doing a talk around customer service, kick off the presentation with “On a scale of 1 to 5, how would you rate your last customer service experience?”
-Watch the feedback come in live on the Delighted iOS app and then recap the results prior to digging in.
-This is also a great way for professors and teachers to gather feedback and get students to participate.
+- Presenter slides: Beyond capturing feedback on the presentation itself, QR code surveys can also add an interactive component during a presentation.
+For instance, if you’re presenting on customer service and want to grab the audience’s attention with data, kick off the presentation with: “On a scale of 1 to 5, how would you rate your last customer service experience?”
+Watch the feedback come in live on the Delighted iOS app and then recap the results before continuing the presentation.

-- Printed banners: Increase the prominence of your feedback surveys by printing them on conference banners, placed throughout the venue.
+- Printed banners: Increase the prominence of your feedback surveys by printing your QR code on conference banners and placing them throughout the venue.

 Ads in the wild only capture attention for a moment.
 If you can’t ask for feedback right then and there, your chance to understand if your marketing material is resonating well with your customers vanishes.

-Here are some common marketing materials that could accommodate QR surveys:
+Here are some common marketing materials for QR code surveys: